Mgryn/Unet-from-scratch/README.md

 I choose the U-net a it is a simple networ, that could be implemented fast.

-The work here is in it's raw state, the network has yet to be tested, and the code will have some descriptions, where necessary.
+The work here is far from finished.
+The data-loading, image processing and training script have to be competed.
+After that, the network has be tested, and the code will have some descriptions, where necessary.

-It would be great to additionally refactor the network for example to be able to work with different image input size.
+It would be nice to additionally refactor the network for example to be able to work with different image input size.